stevemao/dep-haskell-stack/README.md

 ## Description

-This action updates Haskell Stack dependencies to the latest LTS version.
+This action updates Haskell Stack dependencies to the latest LTS or Nightly version.

 - Bump Haskell Stack resolver
 - Bump extra-deps